mjcs-95/Coursera_DukeUniversity_Intro_Machine_Learning/README.md

-# Coursera_DukeUniversity_Intro_Machine_Learning
+# Coursera Introduction to Machine Learning by Duke University
-Jupyter Notebooks with my solution to the assigments in the Intro to Machine Learning course by Duke University in Coursera
+Jupyter Notebooks with my solution to the assigments from the "Introduction to Machine Learning" course by Duke University in Coursera